Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with natural rubber production?

-[Externally verified] The company's operating subsidiary is a member of an initiative for the sustainable management of natural resources in Ketapang District, Indonesia.
+[Externally verified] The company's operating natural rubber subsidiary is a member of the Forest Stewardship Council (FSC).

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with natural rubber production?